build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 So remember that we started this process with a `ping` command on `host-c`.
 Now, before `host-c` can send out a ping packet, it needs to know the IP address of the machine its sending them to.
 All the computer knows from the command we typed in was that we wanted to send a ping to `host-f.local`.
 So `host-c`'s first job is to figure out what IP address is associated with `host-f.local`.

-Next, we know that `host-c` is configured through `/etc/nsswitch.conf` to use "multicast" to look up any `.local` address.
+Next, we know that `host-c` is configured through `/etc/nsswitch.conf` to use multicast to look up any `.local` address.

+> 📝 **NOTE**:
-> But, what is this "multicast" anyway?
+But, what is this multicast anyway?
 We haven't really talked about it.
 Strictly speaking, a multicast IP address is any IP address within the `224.0.0.0/4` subnet.
 Any time a message is sent to an IP address in this range, it will be "multicasted".
-For an Ethernet network like the one that our hosts are both on, this really just means that the packet will be broadcast to every machine on that network.
+For an Ethernet network like the one that our hosts are both on, this really just means that the packet will be broadcasted to every machine on that network.

 However, beyond just broadcasting to every machine, multicast has one other interesting property, and that is that specific multicast IP addresses are registered for specific uses.
-In our case, `224.0.0.251` is reserved for multicast DNS requests.
+In our case, `224.0.0.251` is [reserved for multicast](https://www.iana.org/assignments/multicast-addresses/multicast-addresses.xhtml#multicast-addresses-9) DNS requests.
 So we're seeing, in this first tcpdump entry, a message being sent to all machines on this ethernet network to this special IP address using the port `5353`, which is also reserved for multicast DNS requests.

 So, on this line, we see that `host-c` (`6.0.0.103`) is making a request to a known multicast DNS IP address and port for name resolution for `host-f.local`.